LEARNAcademy/syllabus/Rails-C&V/03rails_params.md

 # Using Parameters in Rails

-Parameters are how you Rails server receives information from the client.
+Parameters are how your Rails server receives information from the client.
 That said, you will be working with params a lot when programming your Rails servers.

 Let's take a look at a couple of ways to start using Rails params.